aaron-lohmann/docthis_vscode/README.md

 # docthis: Document this [object]

+Fork of project by [mdlicoln](https://github.com/mdlincoln/docthis) to ensure the desired behaviour on vscode.

 An RStudio addin that builds the skeleton of documentation for an R function or dataframe using the roxygen2 syntax.

 ## Installation